[Rev. 5/1/2022 7:03:04 PM--2021]

 NRS 153.080 Conclusiveness of order.

-NRS 153.090 Declination of person designated trustee: Procedure.
+NRS 153.090 Declination or resignation of person named or designated trustee: Procedure.

 NRS 153.100 Appointment to fill vacancy.